 The actParams argument must be a Parameters object containing properties representing parameter names whose values must be an array of string values, as described in Section 22.2 Portlet Parameters and Render State.
 Use of action parameters is optional.
 If the actParams argument is provided, but is not a valid Parameters object, the portlet hub must throw an exception.

-If optional the element argument is present, it must refer to an HTML form to be submitted.
+If the optional element argument is present, it must refer to an HTML form to be submitted.
 The portlet hub must use this form to execute the action.
 The action attribute of the FORM tag is ignored and need not contain an action URL.

 If the element argument is provided, but is not a valid HTML form element, the portlet hub must throw an exception.